-Critics, protesters call Peruvian president’s impeachment a coup
+Critics, protesters call removal of Peruvian president a legislative coup

-Yet at a time when the Andean nation is confronting one of the world’s most lethal coronavirus outbreaks, Vizcarra’s impeachment, based on still unproven bribery allegations, appeared to be fundamentally different.
-Critics called it a congressional coup staged by Machiavellian legislators desperate to halt his anti-corruption and political reform campaigns, which took aim at their pocketbooks and threatened to end many of their political careers.
+Yet at a time when the Andean nation is confronting one of the world’s most lethal coronavirus outbreaks, Vizcarra’s ouster, based on still-unproven bribery allegations, appeared to be fundamentally different.
+Critics called it a congressional coup staged by Machiavellian legislators desperate to halt his anti-

+corruption and political reform campaigns, which took aim at their pocketbooks and threatened to end many of their political careers.

-Under Vizcarra, Peru adopted laws that took on festering malfeasance within the 130-member legislature, where 68 lawmakers are now under investigation or indictment for crimes ranging from money laundering to murder.
-Members of the current congress have been prohibited from seeking reelection, and anyone with active charges is barred from running.
+Under Vizcarra, Peru adopted laws that took on festering malfeasance within the 130-member legislature, where 68 lawmakers are now under investigation or indictment for alleged crimes ranging from money laundering to murder.
+Members of the current Congress have been prohibited from seeking reelection, and anyone with active charges is barred from running.

-Critics now fear that Merino — who previously sought to turn the military against Vizcarra, and attempted an earlier impeachment on different grounds in September — will seek to lift those rules, allowing a compromised political class to preserve itself and setting up a new period of instability in this nation of 32 million.
+Critics now fear that Merino — who previously sought to turn the military against Vizcarra and attempted an earlier removal on different grounds in September — will seek to lift those rules, allowing a compromised political class to preserve itself and setting up a new period of instability in this nation of 32 million.

-Small pro-Vizcarra demonstrations broke out in front of Congress on Tuesday as sectors from local mayors to the Catholic Church assailed the country’s tainted legislators for ousting the president.
+Small pro-Vizcarra demonstrations broke out in front of the Congress on Tuesday as sectors from local mayors to the Catholic Church assailed the country’s tainted legislators for ousting the president.

 “Getting control of the executive branch and stopping corruption investigations is critical to their personal survival,” said Jo-Marie Burt, a political scientist at George Mason University who follows Peru.
 “They have common purpose.
 This is not ideological.
 It’s a coalition of the corrupt.”